 To complicate matters further, there are two distinct methods for calculating the settlement price, depending on the characteristics of the option.

-The first SPX options expired only on the 3rd Friday of each month.
+Initially, SPX options expired only on the 3rd Friday of each month.
 Today, other expiration dates exist (Weeklys and end-of-month expiration).
 Settlement prices for RUT, NDX and the "original 3rd-Friday SPX options" are calculated by using the opening stock price for each stock in the index.

 The options do not trade on Friday and you can do nothing to mitigate an unfavorable market opening.
-If you fail to cover a short options position (either naked short or part of a spread), then your position can settle at a very disadvantage price.
+If you fail to cover a short options position (either naked short or part of a spread), then your position can settle at a very disadvantaged price.
 I recommend that premium sellers never hold these AM-settled options into expiration Friday.

 Later, "PM settled" options were introduced and the term refers to options whose settlement price is the final price of the day for the specific index.

 SPXPM and SPXW (weekly and end of month) options trade on expiration Friday.
 The exercise-settlement value is the official closing price of the S&P 500 Index as reported by Standard & Poor's on expiration Friday.
 NOTE: SPXPM options are similar to "original SPX options" but SPXPM options trade for one entire trading day longer (expiration Friday).
 SPXW options are issued to expire on a weekly or monthly basis — but never on the 3rd Friday.
 SPX EOM (end of month) options are PM-settled and expire on the last business day of the specified calendar month.